Ashby Canal: Railway ownership

 The canal continued to carry significant tonnages, which gradually decreased, from 138,117 tons in 1862 to 113,659 tons in 1882.
 After that, the decline was more rapid, dropping to 33,329 tons by 1893.
 By the 1890s, the railway owners had reduced maintenance on the canal, knowing that the Coventry Canal were unlikely to invoke their powers under the Midland Railway (No. 2) Act 1846, since they too were in trouble.
 On 2 January 1918, there was a major breach in the canal when an embankment some 2 mi below Moira collapsed.
 The cost of reinstatement was £9,864, and the canal reopened on 23 July 1919.
 The upper section was increasingly affected by subsidence from the coal mining.
 Despite this, the Moira Coal Company shipped 20,807 tons along the canal in 1943, and the total tonnage on the canal that year was 43,733 tons.
 The owners, by now the London, Midland and Scottish Railway (LMS), tried to give the canal to the Coventry Canal Company in 1944, but they refused it unless there was money to fund the maintenance.
-The 2+1/2 mi section from Moira to Donisthorpe was promptly abandoned, allowing the Moira Coal Company to mine under its course.
+The 2+1/2 mi section from Moira to Donisthorpe was promptly abandoned by the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), allowing the Moira Coal Company to mine under its course.
 Another 5 mi were closed in 1957, under an act of Parliament, the British Transport Commission Act 1957 (5 & 6 Eliz.
 2. c. xxxiii) obtained by the British Transport Commission, and the Measham to Snarestone section was closed in 1966, even though coal was regularly loaded there.